What Is a Sump Pump and Do You Need One?

 - The electrical outlet must be on a dedicated GFCI circuit, at least 4 feet off the floor

-- The outlet must be within reach of the pump's power cord (typically 8–10 feet)
+- The outlet must be within reach of the pump's power cord (typically 8 to 10 feet)

-- The discharge line must route water several feet away from the foundation — never toward the house or into a sanitary sewer line
+- The discharge line must route water several feet away from the foundation, never toward the house or into a sanitary sewer line (prohibited by code in most jurisdictions)

 Do You Need a Permit?

-Yes — in most jurisdictions, a permit is required.
+Yes, in most jurisdictions, a permit is required.
 Sump pump installations involve plumbing, drainage modifications, and electrical work, all of which typically require permits and inspections.
+Most local codes are based on the International Residential Code (IRC) or International Plumbing Code (IPC) as adopted by your city or state.
 Key compliance steps include:

 - Hiring a licensed plumber or contractor (required in many states for permit applications)